 In collaboration with POLIS, and the Horizon 2020 projects MAVEN and CoEXist, TransAID attended the stakeholder consultation workshop on Wednesday 24 October, in Greenwich (London), UK.
 Discussions during the day centred around automated vehicles and urban traffic management, and breakout sessions on strategic planning for CAVs, the role of the traffic manager in the evolving transport system, and the needs of cities and regions for ITS technologies and strategies.

 On Tuesday 23 October, TransAID participated in the H2020 MAVEN Expert Meeting in Greenwich (London), UK.
 Topics that we conversed about are validation and impact assessment, and traffic management of CAVs both on motorways and in an urban context.

 On Tuesday 9 – Wednesday 10 October, we held a Consortium Meeting at Dynniq in Amersfoort, The Netherlands.
 Discussions centred around traffic management, V2X communications, dealing with adaptive cruise control, using the iTETRIS+SUMO+NS-3 integrated simulation platform, setting up feasibility test with real vehicles, and much more.
 Stay tuned for more updates!

-We are happy to announce that Deliverable D2.2 (Scenario Definitions and Modelling Requirements) is available for download in the Deliverables section!
+We are happy to announce that Deliverable D4.1 (Overview of Existing and Enhanced Traffic Management Procedures) is available for download in the Deliverables section!